Andamio-Platform/dfa-pbl/src/andamio/course/202/overview.md

 - **Pool Theme:** Verify that the proposal aligns with the theme of its designated pool.
 - **Funding Request Amount:** Check that the requested amount is within the pool's specified limits.
-- **Budgeting Structure:** Ensure that the proposal adheres to the pool's budgeting guidelines.
+- **Budgeting Structure:** Ensure the proposal adheres to the pool's budget guidelines.